Bluegrass Extended Care again providing drive-up COVID-19 testing - ABC 36 News

 LEXINGTON, Ky.
-(WTVQ) – Bluegrass Extended Care and Family Medicine will provide another one-day drive-up screening for COVID-19 pandemic virus Thursday, April 2 at 989 Governors Lane in Lexington.
+(WTVQ) – Bluegrass Extended Care and Family Medicine provided another one-day drive-up screening for COVID-19 pandemic virus Thursday, April 2.

-Health care providers will be onsite from 8:30 a.m. until 5 p.m. to test and evaluate patients exhibiting signs and symptoms.

 Access to testing is critical in understanding and slowing the spread of COVID-19.